vnbaaij/build-2025-lab300/lab/setup.md

 ## Summary and next steps

-You've now cloned the repository you'll use for this workshop and have GitHub Copilot setup!
-Next let's **add a new endpoint to the server**
+You've now cloned the repository you'll use for this for the rest of the workshop.